JobService/job-service/deploy/src/main/resources/README.md

 ## Deployment Repository
 This repository provides the necessary files to easily get started using the Job Service.

-The only pre-requisite required to get started is that [Docker](https://www.docker.com/) must be available on the system.
+The pre-requisites required to get started is that [Docker](https://www.docker.com/) must be available on the system and either Marathon/Mesos or Kubernetes.

-The deployment files are in Docker Compose v3 format, and they are compatible with both [Docker Compose](https://docs.docker.com/compose/) and [Docker Stack](https://docs.docker.com/engine/reference/commandline/stack_deploy/).

 As well as the Job Service and the Job Service Database the deployment files reference several other services.
 These are just simple workers, built using the Worker Framework, that are included to provide a simple but complete demonstration of the Job Service.

 ## Demonstration
-The Docker Compose file contains the following services:
+The deployment files contain the following services:

 ![](images/job-service-deploy.png)